The question “can dogs eat tuna fish” doesn’t have as simple an answer as we might hope.

 Take a look at these possible ingredients for your pup’s food, or simply as a treat.

-Can Dogs Eat Tuna Fish Summary
+Can Dogs Eat Tuna Summary

+So, can dogs eat tuna fish?
 As long as you are careful, offering your dog the occasional tuna treat should be okay.

 If you decide to feed your dog tuna, make sure it is cooked tuna, made from skipjack or albacore.